Funding for Priority Programs

 - Comprehensive Centers $55.4M

-The Comprehensive Centers provide technical assistance that builds the capacity of state education agencies to help school districts and schools improve educational outcomes for all students, close achievement gaps, and increase the quality of instruction.
-These Centers include Regional Centers that work closely with states in their regions on implementation of critical reforms in elementary and secondary education, as well as Content Centers that provide high-quality materials and services for use by states and districts across the country.
-Like the Regional Educational Laboratories (see below), these Centers will be essential to helping districts and schools implement ESSA programs and requirements and meet State targets for student achievement.
-Given the essential role that the Centers play in enabling and facilitating the implementation of these kinds of evidence-based education reforms, we recommend that their FY 2017 funding be at least $55.4 million, as requested in the President’s budget.
+The Comprehensive Centers provide technical assistance that builds the capacity of SEAs to help school districts and schools improve educational outcomes for all students.
+This program includes Regional Centers that work closely with states in their regions on implementation of critical reforms in elementary and secondary education, as well as Content Centers that provide high-quality materials and services for use by states and districts across the country.

 Within the Department’s Institute of Education Sciences (IES), the 10 Regional Educational Laboratories (RELs), operating under five year contracts with the Department of Education, each serve a different set of states and districts.
 The RELs produce tools for educators that reflect the best available research findings, as well as provide training to states and districts to aid their school improvement efforts.
 RELs are uniquely positioned to provide expertise and capacity to help states implement the new requirements of ESSA, including designing and implementing statewide accountability systems, identifying assessments that meet the new requirements, and developing interventions for low-performing schools.
 To give RELs the resources to serve as effective partners with states during the implementation of ESSA, we support an allocation of at least $70.7 million, restoring RELs to the level at which they were funded prior to sequester cuts.